nazzmul-anik/productlist/README.md

 # 📌 Project Purpose

-**The main goal of this project is to maintain a standard and clean backend architecture with:**
+**The main goal of this project is to maintain a standard, scalable, and secure backend architecture with JWT-based authentication and Spring Security integration:**

 Proper layered structure